Solving Systems of Equations by Elimination Method

 After doing so, I end up with an easy equation.

-I divide both sides by the coefficient of x which gives the answer x = 4.
+I divide both sides by the coefficient of x which gives the answer of x = 4.

 The next step is to find the corresponding value of y.
 This is easy to find since I already know what x is.
 I will pick any of the two original equation, which in this case, I chose the top equation.
 Then, I will plug in the value of x = 4 to get y.
-The solution to get y should be similar below.
+The process or procedure of solving for y should be similar below.

 Here I get y = −4.
 The final answer in point notation is .

 Example 2: Solve the systems of equations by elimination method .

 This is quite interesting because no variables will cancel when added.
 What I want is to introduce a multiplier to one of the equations, or both, and then observe if I arrive at some coefficients that only differ in signs.